Welcome and contribute to the Argosy

 Edward C Rigg: The Archives 1947 - 64

-The Last Argosy is a collective of creatives producing work from found items and archives.
+The Last Argosy is an experimental visual language site creating work from found items and archives.
 We are currently developing the site and growing the Argosy network, exploring constructed narrative and visual language generated through found items and archives.
 The collaboration with other creatives including writers and actors aids the multiple construct of narrative, occurrences and contexts.
 Generated content is used to create works and analysed for recurring themes and perspectives from the participants.

 Current projects include: